saumavel/lokaverkefni/README.md

 1. Documentation about executing a main method.
 2. Additional headings and section titles.
 3. A relative hyperlink to the [licence file](LICENSE).
-4. A relative hyperlink to the [Design Documentation file](/src/site/markdown/DesignDocumentation.md).